schoeberl/librelane/docs/source/usage/writing_custom_steps.md

 ### Writing Config Variables

-Config variables are declared using the {class}`openlane.config.Variable` object.
+Config variables are declared using the {class}`librelane.config.Variable` object.

 There are some conventions to writing these variables.